SMVDGroup/SCORCH/README.md

 output = scoring(parsed_parameters)
 ```

-### Output
+## Output

 Scores are output in `.csv` format.
-For example, scoring a single ligand pdbqt containing 10 docked poses against a single receptor file would yield the following output.
-Note that the output of SCORCH also includes a measure of the prediction certainty.
+For example, scoring a single ligand `.pdbqt` file with 10 docked poses on a single receptor, using the `-return_pose_scores` flag, yielded the following output.
+Note that the output of SCORCH includes a measure of the prediction certainty.

 |Receptor      |Ligand        |SCORCH_pose_score|SCORCH_certainty|Ligand_ID|SCORCH_score|best_pose|
 |--------------|--------------|-----------------|----------------|---------|------------|---------|